 In addition, annuities can be (1) "single premium," meaning only an initial deposit is permitted into the contract, and any additional deposits would require a new contract, or (2) "flexible premium," which permits periodic or regularly-scheduled additions, including automatic withdrawals from a bank account.
 Variable annuities are almost always structured as flexible premium annuities.

-A variable annuity can be considered to be a personal retirement account that brings together many features of mutual funds and life insurance.
 Variable annuities have the potential to make your money grow by participating in the stock market.
 Your money accumulates tax-deferred in professionally managed sub-accounts.
-Your beneficiaries will receive a guaranteed death benefit (guarantees are backed by the claims-paying ability of the issuing insurance company) if you die when the market is down.
 Historically (past performance is no guarantee of future results), a variable annuity invested in a stock sub-account over the long term provides better protection against inflation than a fixed annuity, but also involves a greater degree of risk.
 Variable annuities are considered securities under federal law, and can be offered only by agents who are licensed and who have passed specific securities exams.

 Variable annuities provide many of the benefits of fixed annuities—including tax-deferred earnings and a choice of payouts, plus the opportunity to make unlimited contributions if the annuity is not part of an IRA or qualified retirement plan.
 In addition, they offer the potential for greater returns and the opportunity to make your own decisions about how to allocate your assets among investment categories.
 Variable annuities allow you to use strategies like dollar-cost averaging, and some even offer automatic portfolio rebalancing to maintain your preferred level of risk.

 With variable annuities, many things can vary or change: the rate of return that you earn, the amount of income you receive if you annuitize (take a guaranteed lifetime or term-certain payout), and how your money is invested.
-What remains constant with all annuities, fixed or variable, is the opportunity to select income guaranteed (guaranteed by the issuing insurance company) to last for your lifetime.
+What remains constant with all annuities, fixed or variable, is the opportunity to select income guaranteed* to last for your lifetime.

 Deferred variable annuities differ from fixed annuities in another important way.
 Your retirement savings go into individual "sub-accounts" held by the issuer separately from its other assets, rather than into its "general" account (except for any money you put in a fixed account option).